Model-Independent Machine Learning Approach for Nanometric Axial Localization and Tracking: Discussion

 \section{Discussion}

-The proposed approach enables the instantaneous measurement of the axial coordinate of a nanoparticle without requiring refocusing or capturing a stack of images at different depths.
+The proposed approach enables the instantaneous measurement of the axial coordinate of a nanoparticle without requiring refocusing or capturing a stack of images at different axial coordinates.
 The microscope setup requires at least two focal planes offset by a few hundred nanometers.
 This approach can be easily extended to calculate all three spatial coordinates or to incorporate more than two focal planes, enhancing its flexibility.
 Moreover, it does not involve explicit fitting to point spread function (PSF) models, making it applicable to complex objects with nontrivial optical properties.

-For this study, we utilized an image dataset obtained with a single focal plane microscope by sequential in-depth image acquisition at a step of approximately 250~nm.
-To simulate a multifocal plane microscope, we selected image pairs spaced by specific distances: 250, 500, or 750~nm.
+For this study, we utilized an image dataset obtained with a single-focal-plane microscope by sequential image acquisition at the axial step in the range $245-255$~nm.
+To simulate a dual-focal-plane microscope, we selected image pairs spaced by specific distances: 250, 500, or 750~nm.
 The nanoparticles were immobilized in gelatin, ensuring negligible displacement during image acquisition.
 However, mechanical motion during image capture introduced small variations in focal plane distance, which impacted the precision of CNN predictions.
-Despite this, the achieved axial localization accuracy of 40~nm, as shown in Figure~\ref{fig:4_d500}, represents a six-fold improvement over traditional single focal plane microscopes (see Figure~\ref{fig:Z_prof}).
+Despite this, the achieved axial localization precision of 40~nm, as shown in Figure~\ref{fig:4_d500}, represents a six-fold improvement over traditional single-focal-plane microscopes (see Figure~\ref{fig:Z_prof}).